This post may contain affiliate links. Please read our disclosure policy.

 - Add flour and salt.

-- Mix and knead the dough with a stand mixer or by hand.
+- Mix and knead the dough.

 - Deflate and reshape to prep for 2nd proofing.